Privacy & Cookies Policy

 Here are the key changes:

-- We updated the policies so that they meet the requirements of the incoming General Data Protection Regulation.
-This means we will be providing you with more information on how we process your personal data.
+- We’ve updated the policies so that they meet the requirements of the General Data Protection Regulation.
+This means we are providing you with more information on how we process your personal data.

 1. Our commitment to privacy

 We may collect and process personal information from you in various ways, for example if you: